 The southern half of Weymouth is classified as having a low incidence of landslides.
 The northern half is classified as having moderate susceptibility and low incidence (see Map 4, Appendix B).
 Should a landslide occur in the future, the type and degree of impacts would be highly localized.
 The town's vulnerabilities could include damage to structures, damage to transportation and other infrastructure, and localized road closures.
 Injuries and casualties, while possible, would be unlikely given the low extent and impact of landslides in Weymouth.
-There are no recorded instances of landslides having occurred in the Town of Weymouth.
+However, landslides associated with coastal banks are a potential risk in Weymouth.
+A partial collapse of the Regatta Road coastal bank occurred in late August 2021, associated with the heavy rains from Hurricane Ida.
+An earlier partial collapse of the coastal bank behind Regatta Road occurred in the 2000s.
+The Town has plans to stabilize the coastal bank behind Regatta Road and build a new revetment at the toe of slope along a 1,000-foot stretch of the coastal bank.
+Other coastal bank locations in Weymouth may be susceptible to failure.